Ali-Mikael/IaC-deployment-prep/T3-VM/T3-vm.md

 }
 ```
 **What are we creating?**
-- We are creating a security group to attach to the instance, so that we can SSH into it.
+- We are creating a security group for the instance, so that we can SSH into it.
 - We are creating the instance, based on an AMI we got from the `data block`.
   - It checks for an official ubuntu release by **Canonical** (the owner of ubuntu).
 - We are using the public key we created earlier for authorization.